Kong/docs.konghq.com/app/konnect/dev-portal/applications/external-client-providers/okta.md

 4. If you would like to create an additional scope, select the **Scopes** tab, and then click the **Add Scope** button.

-   {:.note}
-   > Note that you can use any of the existing scopes besides **openid**, as openid scope will prevent you from using client credentials.

 5. In order to map an application from the Dev Portal to Okta, we need to create a claim.
 Select the **Claims** tab. and then click the **Add Claim** button.

 6. Enter a name for this claim, and enter **app.clientId** for value.
 We can leave the Value type as expression, and include it in any scope.